Trump and the Fate of the 30% Solar Tax Credit in 2025

-Why Are People Concerned about the Solar Tax Credit Going Away?
+Why Are People Concerned about the Residential Solar Tax Credit Going Away in 2025?

 During the campaign, President Trump and Republican elected officials called for the “repeal of the Green New Deal” — a name Trump uses to refer to the Inflation Reduction Act (IRA).
 The IRA was the Biden administration’s cornerstone policy and was a broad bill that included several pieces of favorable policy for the solar industry and, most importantly, extended the solar tax credit through 2034.